feedcellar/feedcellar/README.md

-# Feedcellar - Searchable Storage
+# feedcellar - Searchable Storage

 A searchable storage for RSS feed reader.
 Powered by rroonga.